becodeorg/free2code/2.CSS/4.CSS-ANIMATIONS/readme.md

 - **transition-timing-function**: What is the speeds of the transition (see below for more info).
 - **Delay**: How much delay should there be when the transition triggers

-You can use transitions without using all properties, if you don't assign any values, it will use it's default value.
+You can use transitions without using all properties, if you don't assign any values, it will use its default value.

 These are the default values: